 - Qantas obtains best value for money on a total cost basis.

 - Consistent procurement processes are followed in accordance with Qantas policies.

-- Commercial, financial, legal and operational risk is reduced.
+- Commercial, financial, legal, sustainability and operational risks are reduced.

-The Qantas Procurement document* sets out Qantas' position in the following nine key areas:
+The Qantas Procurement document* sets out Qantas' position in the following key areas:

 - Supplier / Qantas Relationships